Eonasdan/tempus-dominus/CONTRIBUTING.md

 - If it is a new feature, try to add automated tests for it.
 - Never submit patches that break existing tests(make test should take care of downloading dependencies and running the tests)

+Before starting to develop, enter 'make deps' to download all dependencies needed for developing/testing. 'make test' will run all tests.